 The Third Lesson

-Tini Nama Kim?
+Tini Nāma Kim?
 What is Three?

 The 3 Vedanas — The 3 Sensations

-Pleasant Sensation — Sukha -
+Pleasant Sensation — Sukha-Vedana,

-Not-Unpleasant-but-Not-Pleasant Sensation — Adukkha-m-Asukha
+Not-Painful-but-Not-Pleasant Sensation — Adukkha-m-Asukha-Vedana.

 Sensation occurs to an already formed, conscious, individual being with intact sense organs.

-The sort of sensation experienced is a consequence of the intent with which an identified-with predecessor act (sankhara = own-making) of mind, speech or body was performed.
+The sort of sensation experienced is a consequence of the intent with which an identified-with predecessor act (sankhārā = own-making, identification with the results of acts of mind, speech or body) was performed.

 Identifying with an act of mind, speech or body